MECOM: Biological role

 In vitro experiments using both human and mouse cell lines have shown that MECOM prevents the terminal differentiation of bone marrow progenitor cells to granulocytes and erythroid cells, however it favors the differentiation of hematopoietic cell to megakaryocytes.
 The chimeric gene of AML1-MDS1-MECOM (AME) formed by the chromosomal translocation (3;21)(q26;q22) has also been shown in vitro to upregulate the cell cycle and block granulocytic differentiation of murine hematopoietic cells, as well as to delay the myeloid differentiation of bone marrow progenitors.

 Association with cancer

 MECOM has been described as a proto-oncogene since its first discovery in 1988.
-Overexpression and aberrant expression of MECOM has been associated with human acute myelogenous leukemia (AML), myelodysplastic syndrome (MDS) and chronic myelogenous leukemia (CML), and more recently has been shown as a poor prognostic indicator.
+Overexpression and aberrant expression of MECOM has been associated with human acute myelogenous leukemia (AML), myelodysplastic syndrome (MDS) and chronic myelogenous leukemia (CML), and more recently has been shown to be an indicator of poor prognosis.
 Its function in these cells may be regulated by phosphorylation of serine196, in its N-terminal DNA binding domain.
 All of these involve erratic cellular development and differentiation in the bone marrow leading to dramatic alterations in the normal population of blood cells.
 MECOM has also been found to play a role in solid ovarian and colon tumors, although it is not yet well characterized in this context.
 It has been hypothesized that it acts as a survival factor in tumor cell lines, preventing therapeutic-induced apoptosis and rendering the tumor cells more resistant to current treatments.